NelsenEW/espdrone-clients/docs/inputdevices.md

 ---
-title: Input-devices for the Crazyflie client
+title: Input-devices for the Espdrone client
 page_id: inputdevices
 ---

-The Crazyflie graphical control client needs an input-device (joystick) with a minimum of 4 analogue axes to be able to pilot the Crazyflie.
+The Espdrone graphical control client needs an input-device (joystick) with a minimum of 4 analogue axes to be able to pilot the Espdrone.
 The Playstation 3 controller is supported out of the box but the application supports creating new configurations that uses other controllers.
 This page details what controllers are supported out of the box, how to